EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Proposed Method

 To address the issue of positive sample scarcity in feature point matching caused by the limitation of the overlapping region between the camera image and the point cloud.
 We first conduct searches at the patch level, followed by pixel-level matching within the matched patches.
 This matching strategy not only solves the network supervision problem by increasing the proportion of positive samples through the patch-level searching but also significantly enhances registration accuracy through the pixel-level matching.

 The structure of our matching network is shown in Figure \ref{fig:5}.
 Initially, we input the patch-level features \( \mathbf{f}_C \) and \( \mathbf{f}_L \), extracted by the feature extraction network, into a matching module to perform patch-level matching.
 The matching module is similar to the optimization network structure in Lightglue \cite{lindenberger2023lightglue}.
 First, we compute the score matrix \( \mathbf{S} \) between \( \mathbf{f}_C \) and \( \mathbf{f}_L \).
-Specifically, these features are flattened and then passed through a linear layer before performing matrix multiplication.
+Specifically, these features are flattened and then passed through a linear layer before performing matrix multiplication

 Next, we apply softmax operations on \( \mathbf{S} \) along both rows and columns, after computing the Hadamard product of the results we can get the soft assignment matrix \(\mathbf{P}\), where \(\mathbf{P}_{ij} \) represents the value at the \( i \)-th row and \( j \)-th column of the assignment matrix \( \mathbf{P} \), and \( \mathbf{S}_{ij} \) represents the value at the \( i \)-th row and \( j \)-th column of the assignment matrix \( \mathbf{S} \).
 We select the top-k entries from the resulting matrix to establish matches between patches based on feature similarity.
 Since the patch feature scale is 1/4 of the original image size, each patch corresponds to a 4×4 image region, which includes 16 pixels.

 We then collect the pixel-level features from the matched patches using \(\mathbf {F}_C \) and \( \mathbf{F}_L \), which are at the original image scale, and then we use them for pixel-level matching.
 This matching is done for each individual patch pair, with all pixels within each patch pair passed into another matching module, identical to the one used for patch matching, except that this module only retains the single highest similarity value (top-1).
 In other words, within each matching patch pair, we use the matching module to select one pair of matching pixels.
 By applying this process to each matching patch, we obtain the final matched pixels.